This glossary aims to provide brief user friendly definitions of words, acronyms and phrases used in relation to public procurement.

 The formal start of the procurement process by the publication of an FTS notice (aka Contract Notice) in the FTS or where permitted by the publication of a Prior Information Notice (PIN) in the FTS.

 An individual contract awarded under a framework agreement (or dynamic purchasing system) for the provision of particular services goods or works.
 Also sometimes referred to as a 'specific contract'.

 A supplier participating in a procurement prior to reaching the tender stage.
 May also be referred to as 'potential provider' or 'potential supplier'.
 If the supplier progresses to the next stage (i.e. the tender dialogue or negotiation stage) it is then generally referred to as the 'tenderer' or 'bidder'.

 Central government authority

-Defined in the Public Contracts Regulations 2015? a contracting authority which is expressly listed in Schedule 1 to those regulations.
+Defined in the Public Contracts Regulations 2015 as a contracting authority which is expressly listed in Schedule 1 to those regulations.